freemint/teradesk/readme.txt

 not be found, TeraDesk falls back to monochrome icons file ICONS.RSC.

-Some  versions  of  AES  (e.g.  Geneva  4)  declare themselves as capable of handling  colour icons, but fail to  work with  Tera Desktop.
+Some  versions  of  AES  (e.g.  Geneva  4)  declare themselves as capable of handling colour icons,  but that fails to work with TeraDesk.
 In such cases, CICONS.RSC  file  should   be  removed,  and  TeraDesk  will  fall  back  to monochrome   icons.
 Colour  icons  file  can  also  be  removed  in  other environments if there is a need to preserve as much free memory as possible.